 [Related Article: Skills Required For Machine Learning Jobs]

-Decision Trees, as explained earlier, are supervised machine learning algorithm where the data is continuously split on the basis on one parameter to arrive at a final decision or prediction.
+Decision Trees, as explained earlier, are supervised machine learning algorithms where the data is continuously split on the basis of one parameter to arrive at a final decision or prediction.
 The Decision Tree works on two parameters, the decision nodes and leaves.
 The points where the data is split are known as decision nodes and the final decisions or predictions are called leaves.
-Following picture gives you a better understanding of this:
+The following picture gives you a better understanding of this:

 When to use?

 [Related Article: Top 10 Machine Learning Projects]

 Neural Networks or Artificial Neural Networks (ANN) defines the thinking of a human as a computer, by which we mean that the answer for any question would be between a YES or a NO. These Neural Networks acquire this knowledge through a definitive and continuous learning process.
 The knowledge thus acquired is stored in the form of weights in the interconnections.
 As and when these Neural Networks are trained further with the updated weights, they keep acquiring new knowledge.